xemerald/palert2ew/README.md

 ### MySQL server information:

 The alternative way for list P-alerts that will receive by this program.
-If you setup these parameters, especially SQLHost, the program will fetch list from MySQL server or you can just comment all of them, then it will turn off this function.
+If you setup these parameters, **especially SQLHost**, the program will fetch list from MySQL server or you can just comment all of them, then it will turn off this function.
 And the schema of station table should include at least four columns, serial, station, network & location.
 Only the type of serial is number, the others are character.

 The other thing, even when you using MySQL server to fetch station information, the channel table is optional.
 Once you comment the option, the channel information will be filled by default value(HLZ, HLN & HLE).